7 Types of Sliding Doors for Your Home

 Patio sliding doors are one of the different types used in residential apartments.

-They are typical types of sliding doors comprising two panels where one of the panels stays in a place, and the other panel moves over to another side.
+They are typical types of sliding doors comprising two panels.
+One panel stays in place, and the other moves to another side.

-Patio doors have hinges at opposite sides, meeting midway.
-Furthermore, they help create a large entryway when both panels are open.
+Patio doors have hinges on opposite sides, meeting midway.
+When both panels are open, they help create a large entryway.

-However, when you call the name of sliding doors, patio sliding came to mind of several people.
+However, when you mention sliding doors, patio sliding doors come to mind for several people.
 Everyone loves the convenience of patio sliding doors.

 They are rectangular and made of glass.
 They always look pretty nice.